Optimal scaling of the ADMM algorithm for distributed quadratic programming: ADMM for distributed quadratic programming

 \section{ADMM for distributed quadratic programming}

 We are now ready to develop optimal scalings for the ADMM iterations for distributed quadratic programming.
-Specifically, we will consider a scenario where $n$ agents collaborate to minimize an objective function on the form
+Specifically, we consider~\eqref{eq:DQP_consensus} with $f_i(x_{i}) = (1/2) x_i^\top Q_i x_i + q_i^\top x_i$ and $Q_i\succ 0$ and use the results derived in the previous section to derive optimal algorithm parameters for the ADMM iterations in both edge- and node-variable formulations.